sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ### Plugins
 The plugins are the core workers that runs an action.
 A plugin == An action.
 An action is a standalone entity for a *single* purpose, like CRC-detection/link-availability-check/link-down mitigation/...
 Each plugin is independent and standalone with no dependency or awareness of other workers.
 The only binding it may have is the i/p data it requires from preceding plugins.
 This it expresses via schema with leaf-ref to schemas of all possible plugins/actions that could precede.
 For example, a link safety check references all link detection actions.
 A plugin is not aware of other plugins and act pretty independently.

 A plugin operates under the process space of PluginMgr that has loaded it.
 There can be multiple plugins loaded by a single Plugin Mgr proc, as per procs' config.
-When the plugins access a shared resource that does not support concurrent access, appropriate abstraction i/f be provided to manage as multiple clients one one side and this i/f lets only one access the shared resource at any time.
+When the plugins access a shared resource that does not support concurrent access, appropriate abstraction i/f be provided to manage.
+This interface accepts multiple clients on one side and let only on reach the resource at any time transparently.
 A sample could be SONiC redis-DB which does not support concurrent access across threads/go-routines.
 A redis-access i/f may be provided to manage multiple clients on one side and allow only one of them to reach DB at any time point for Get/Set.

 The plugins are the unit of actions with a simple i/f of 4 APIs only.
-All 4 APIs are synchronous even in the intances where a request may run for days/weeks/...</br>
+All 4 APIs are synchronous even in the instances where a request may run for days/weeks/...</br>

 **init**  - Called with action's config only once at the startup.
 Here the plugin absorbs its config, do its initialization and as well may kick off some long running concurrent activities as needed. </br>
 **GetId** - Ability to get ID & version of this plugin.
-The pluginMge uses this to confirm the loaded plugiun is the intended one. </br>
+The pluginMgr uses this to confirm the loaded plugin is the intended one. </br>
 **Request** - Run the action's main job, which may be detection, safety-checks & mitigations.
 This will be invoked with or w/o timeout.
 This is raised multiple times as only one call at a time.</br>
 **Shutdown** - Called upon disable of a plugin or system shutdown.
 This provides a way to close/de-init the plugin.</br>